Code-Institute-Submissions/ryan7984-portfolio1/README.md

 2. A simple footer which just includes the important social links.
 I used the same social links as the love running project for Facebook, Instagram , Twitter and YouTube.
-I also added a logo and link for lnkedin.
+I also added a logo and link for Linkedin.
 All of the links in the footer open in a new page.

 3. A main hero image with a stand out contact button    which brings the user straight to the contact section of the website on the contact page.
-The hero image is is a picture of grass and blurred out to a degree  as to not to cause distraction and to ensure the contact button is the main focal point.The hero image has a transform animation of a short 5s interval upon page opening/refreshing.
+The hero image is a picture of grass and blurred out to a degree  as to not to cause distraction and to ensure the contact button is the main focal point.The hero image has a transform animation of a short 5s interval upon page opening/refreshing.

 ## Home Page

 The home page has a hero image as described above and a middle section showcasing the business at work and short descriptions of what the business does along with descriptive images and video.
-On large screens there are two columns but on mobile devices these covert to a single column for ease of use.
+On large screens there are two columns but on mobile devices these convert to a single column for ease of use.

 ## Contact Page

- On the contact page a form is provided for the user to enter there name, email , the county in which they live in and additional details if necessary.
-The enables the user to communicate any queries to the client/business or to request a quote based on the inforamtion given. name, email and county selection are a requirment to submit the form for which a submit button is provided.
+ On the contact page a form is provided for the user to enter their name, email , the county in which they live in and additional details if necessary.
+The contact page enables the user to communicate any queries to the client/business or to request a quote based on the information given. name, email and county selection are a requirement to submit the form for which a submit button is provided.
  Google maps is also provided on the contact page enabling the user to see the location of the business and source directions if needed.

 ## Gallery Page